 For the individual student, results are available several months after the test is taken.
 University reports for the fiscal year are typically available in late June.

-What type of information is sought?
 Information about the liberal arts based general education curriculum.

 The CAAP (Collegiate Assessment of Academic Proficiency) from ACT provides measurement in five areas: science, mathematics, reading, writing, and critical thinking.
 Students randomly take tests in four of the five areas.
 When students take it a second time, they take tests in the same four areas to see whether improvement has been made (value added).
 The Academic Profile from the Educational Testing Services tests students in all of these areas: natural science, social science, mathematics, humanities, reading, writing, and critical thinking.
-All students who take the Academic Profile take the same tests both times.
+All students who take the Academic Profile take the same test both times.